sdelaserna/DH110-22F-Heuristics-Assignment-/README.md

 #### 2: Match between System and the Real World
 ##### The design should speak the users' language.
 Use words, phrases, and concepts familiar to the user, rather than internal jargon.
 Follow real-world conventions, making information appear in a natural and logical order.

 **(2)** Searching through this website is difficult and made in English.
-There is a translation button, however it’s Google Translate and not everything is perfect.
-Most likely college aged and educated, will be using this site, however, it should be more simplified.
+There is a translation button, however it's only on the Academic Programs page.
+Also, it’s Google Translate and not everything is perfect.
+Most likely college aged and educated, will be using this site, however, it should be more simplified and the access to all languages should be available for every page.

-![screen shot of English translate button]
+![screen shot of translate button]

-*Recommendation: Make a section of the site clearly designated for children users to explore and interact with the material and a section of the site intended for adult users to gain access to said educational materials.*
+*Recommendation: Have the translation button above the search bar for every page.*

 #### 3: User Control and Freedom